|More about edgematching|

 An ingenious exception to the limitations of heads-and-tails puzzles comes from Copenhagen, Denmark.
 This online game with colorful fish, Squares, is great.
 You can dial up new rounds, and the program generates new sets of tiles each time.
 You can choose the difficulty level by size of layout: 2x2, 2x3, 3x3 and 3x4.
 A timer tracks your speed compared to other champion players world-wide.
 A beautiful concept, designed with superb, elegant graphics.
 Our thanks to Toby Gottfried for steering us to it.

 A special subset of the edgematching genre is path, pipe or track connections.
-Commercial games like Trax by New Zealander David Smith; Connections; the Amazing Labyrinth; Binary Arts' golf course puzzle, Golf Tease; Pipe Dream (computer game); and Maureen Hiron's Continuo are of this type.
+Commercial games like Trax by New Zealander David Smith; Connections; the Amazing Labyrinth; Binary Arts' golf course puzzle, Golf Tease; computer games like Pipe Dream and Entanglement; and Maureen Hiron's Continuo are of this type.

 Kurt Van Ness has a nice webpage showing Kaliko and other path-marked hexagon sets, including his own Serpentiles and the commercially popular Tantrix.